 Penn College provides more than 250 scholarships.
-Submit the Penn College Scholarship Application once per academic year, as early as possible.
+You must submit your Penn College Scholarship Application once per academic year in order to be considered for any of our scholarships.
 The application will match you with as many of Penn College's scholarships as you are eligible for.
 If you are awarded a Penn College scholarship, the College will notify you via email as soon as possible following your selection, typically prior to the beginning of the semester.

 Penn College scholarship application timeline:

 - December 1 - Penn College begins accepting applications.